Gelson Fernandes: Manchester City

 Fernandes signed for Manchester City from Sion on 14 July 2007 for an undisclosed fee, believed to be around €6 million (£4.2 million), which would make his sale the second highest transfer in the history of the Swiss League.
 Following his signing, Sven-Göran Eriksson commented that he thought Fernandes was the "best young player in Switzerland."
 Upon joining the club, he was given a number twenty–eight shirt.

 Fernandes made his Manchester City debut, starting the whole game, in a 2–1 win against Bristol City in the second round of the League Cup.
 Two months later on 20 October 2007, he made his league debut after coming on for Elano in the 89th minute in a 1–0 victory over Birmingham City.
 By November, Fernandes soon established himself in the starting eleven, playing in the midfield position.
 He scored his first goal in a 2–0 victory against Newcastle United on 2 January 2008, after coming on as a substitute for Stephen Ireland and it took just 40 seconds for Fernandes and Kelvin Etuhu to combine for the former to finish from the edge of the box.
-It wasn't until on 2 February 2008 when he scored his second goal in the 1–3 loss to Arsenal at the City of Manchester Stadium when Vedran Ćorluka took advantage of a Gaël Clichy defensive error, who slipped in a pass into the six-yard box for Fernandes to tuck home.
+On 2 February 2008, he scored his second goal in the 1–3 loss to Arsenal at the City of Manchester Stadium when Vedran Ćorluka took advantage of a Gaël Clichy defensive error, who slipped in a pass into the six-yard box for Fernandes to tuck home.
 The goal was not enough to secure any points for Manchester City, but showed the City fans that Fernandes was also capable of having an eye for goal like fellow youth midfielder, Michael Johnson.
 At the end of the 2007–08 season, he went on to make thirty–two appearances and scoring two times in all competitions.

 At the start of the 2008–09 season, Fernandes switched number shirt from number 28 to number 19 after his previous number was taken by Daniel Sturridge.
 He then scored his first goal of the season against Portsmouth on 21 September 2008, as Manchester City won 6–0.
 Three days later on 24 September 2008, Fernandes scored his second goal of the season against Brighton & Hove Albion in the second round of the League Cup, as the club lost 5–3 on penalties following a 2–2 draw throughout the 120 minutes match.
 He found his playing time, mostly coming from the substitute bench after Mark Hughes took over as manager.
 As the 2008–09 season progressed, Fernandes found himself away from the first team further, due to being on the substitute bench and his own injury concern.
 At the end of the 2008–09 season, he went on to make twenty–seven appearances and scoring two times in all competitions.

 Following this, it was expected that Fernandes would be leaving Manchester City, as clubs from Europe were interested in signing him.